Samirit/stcloudapp1/README.md

-# DocumentGPT
+# PhD Virtual Research Assistant

-DocumentGPT is a web application that allows you to chat over your research document using OpenAI's Chat API and perform semantic search using Vector Databases.
+PhD Virtual Research Assistant is a web application that allows you to chat over your research document using OpenAI's Chat API and perform semantic search using Vector Databases.
 This tool provides a seamless interface for interacting with your research document, exploring search results, and engaging in a conversation with an AI chatbot.

 ## Features